martin-lizner/trezor-ssh-agent/README.md

 $ mvn clean install
 ```

 and you're good to go.
-Your next step is to explore the examples.
+Your next step is to explore the examples (see later for details).

 #### Collaborators and the protobuf files